doodboard/tutorial_owl/README.md

 <br/>

 Thank you so much for coming along this journey!
-R4 is planned for **JULY/AUGUST 2021**, I hope to see you guys again, **soon!**
+You can find us on [**discord**](https://discord.com/invite/UCEnxWk), or on our [**website**](https://shop.folli.studio) I hope to see you guys again, **soon!**

 <br/><br/>

 ## what's next?

 You can add your favourite stabilizers, switches, and keycaps!
-If you are interested in changing the default keymap or other functionality of the board, you may also want to learn about [QMK](https://docs.qmk.fm/) and use the [duckboard source code](https://github.com/doodboard/source-code).
+If you are interested in changing the default keymap or other functionality of the board, you may also want to learn more about [QMK](https://docs.qmk.fm/)